 Highlight Learning

-1. Create an outline of skills
+- Create an outline of learning areas

 I applied the design principles and reduced the number of elements from 10 different buttons on the same screen to 3.